Obviously, you can skip around as much as you like! But for those of you who don't know where to start - it's a map.

 Your First Draft is Always Going to Suck

-If you're writing a screenplay, or thinking about it, you'll want to read this and the other screenwriting articles (linked within this article) sooner rather than later:
+If you're writing a screenplay, or thinking about it, you'll want to read these screenwriting articles sooner rather than later:

 On Screenwriting